WATER SOFTENER EFFECTIVENESS

 A water softener is effective in removing some of the most common contaminants found in private wells or the public water supply inLawrence.
 The main contaminants are iron & manganese as well as the hard water minerals magnesium and calcium.
 Small amounts of these minerals can have large affects on your home’s water quality.
 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million.
 The EPA maximum allowable level for manganese as a secondary contaminant is .05 parts per million.
 As you can see, these are very small amounts, but their affects can create quite an impact.
 Water softening will be very effective if you have hard water, iron or manganese in your well water.

 Water softeners will remove dissolved forms of iron & manganese and hard water minerals.To remove particulate iron or manganese, a cartridge filter with proper micron rating will be effective.
 Depending on the specific situation, this could require a series of filters with different size micron ratings to handle heavier levels in the water.
 Selecting the appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
-For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: http://publications/.
+For more on hard water see hard water epa.

 OTHER AFFECTS OF IRON, MANGANESE & HARD WATER